AnalogFeelings/ChicagoCRT/README.md

 ChicagoCRT is a fork of MiniCRT designed to run on systems Windows 95 and higher, on x86.

+> [!WARNING]
+> This library is for Windows 95, and as such, security features like Spectre mitigation and RTC are disabled.
+> Proceed with extreme caution!

 ## :thinking: Inspiration

 MattKC has recently published a video on porting .NET Framework to Windows 95, which made me think about doing the same, but with programs compiled on modern Windows SDKs.